Free Things to Do in Houma

 Immerse yourself in local culture without spending.

-Cajun Jam Session at the Bourgeois House Free
+Cajun Jams at the Main Library Free

 Free Outdoor Activities